labsyspharm/cylinter/docs/_includes/exemplar.md

 # Exemplar data

-[mcmicro](https://github.com/labsyspharm/mcmicro) tabular and imaging output data from a two-by-two cut-out of a TMA (`exemplar-002`) are provided for demonstration purposes.
-A `markers.csv` file containing immunomarker metadata is also provided.
+[mcmicro](https://github.com/labsyspharm/mcmicro) tabular and imaging output data from a two-by-two cut-out of a TMA (`exemplar-002`) are provided for demonstration purposes along with a `markers.csv` file containing immunomarker metadata.
 The four cores are two meningioma tumors, one GI stroma tumor, and one normal colon specimen.
 The data are stored at Sage Synapse under synapseID: syn24193163.
 Registration at Sage Synapse is required to download the exemplar data; you can establish a free account at [https://www.synapse.org/](https://www.synapse.org/).

 ``` bash
 # Activate the CyLinter virtual environment (if not already)